 We generate net revenues by selling products through two reportable segments: Indirect and Direct.
 As of July 31, 2010, our Indirect business consisted of sales of Vera Bradley products to approximately 3,300 independent retailers, substantially all of which are located in the U.S., as well as select national retailers and third party e-commerce sites.
-As of July 31, 2010, our Direct business consisted of sales of Vera Bradley products through our 31 full-price stores, our two outlet stores, verabradley.com, and our annual outlet sale in Fort Wayne, Indiana.
+As of July 31, 2010, our Direct business consisted of sales of Vera Bradley products to outlet stores, verabradley.com, and our annual outlet sale in Fort Wayne, Indiana.